Magamanny/FreeRtos_reference/freeRtos.md

 }
 ```

+A simple approach will be to use 'xTaskNotify' and 'xTaskNotifyGive' for single notification.

+Note: in arduino freertos the xTaskNotifyGiveIndexed where not present(Prior to FreeRTOS V10.4.0)

 ### Mutexes

 Mutexes are RTOS objects that are used for resource management.
 The word is originate form the word 'MUTual EXclution'.